gedija85/ETS-0581-15/list_method/README.md

             9. count() Method
 The count() method returns the number of times a specified value appears in the list.
 It takes one required argument — the element to be counted.
 It does not modify the original list and always returns an integer.
 If the element is not found, it returns 0 instead of raising an error.

+            10. reverse()
+Reverses the elements of the list in place.
+Does not return a new list.
+This method modifies the original list and does not take any arguments.
+No exception is raised unless the object is not a list.

+            11. sort()
+Sorts the elements of the list in ascending order by default.
+Optional arguments: key (function to customize sort logic) and reverse (boolean to sort in descending order).
+It modifies the original list.
+Raises TypeError if elements are not comparable.